 What is model drift?

 Model drift is the change over time in data, relationships, or outcomes that causes a deployed model to behave differently than it did during training and validation.
-It can show up as data drift (input distribution changes), concept drift (the mapping from inputs to labels changes), or label/target drift (outcome prevalence or definitions change).
+It commonly appears as data drift, concept drift, or label/target drift.

 What is the difference between data drift and concept drift?

-Data drift is a change in input distributions (new user cohorts, new categories, new language mix).
-Concept drift is a change in the relationship between inputs and the correct output (fraud tactics evolve, intent changes after a policy change).
-Data drift is detectable without labels; concept drift usually requires labeled feedback or human review.
+Data drift is a change in input distributions (cohorts, categories, language mix, missingness).
+Concept drift is a change in the mapping between inputs and the correct output (evolving fraud patterns, shifting customer intent).
+Data drift can be detected without labels; concept drift usually requires labels or human review.

-How do I detect drift if I do not have immediate labels?
+How do I detect drift if labels are delayed or missing?

-Combine multiple proxy signals: data quality checks, feature drift, prediction distribution changes, confidence and calibration proxies, business KPIs, and periodic human review of sampled predictions.
-Then backfill performance metrics once delayed labels arrive.
+Use layered proxy signals: data quality checks, feature distribution drift, prediction and score distribution changes, confidence and calibration proxies, business KPIs, and periodic human review of sampled predictions—then backfill performance when delayed labels arrive.

 What should a drift alert trigger?

-An investigation workflow: verify pipeline health, localize the shift by feature and slice, review sampled predictions, check for business or product changes, and decide on mitigation (rollback, threshold tuning, targeted data collection, retraining, or feature fixes).
-Alerts should be action-oriented.
+An investigation workflow: verify pipeline health, localize the shift by feature and slice, review samples, check for product or business changes, and choose a mitigation path (rollback, threshold tuning, feature fixes, targeted data collection, retraining).

-How often should I retrain to handle drift?
+How often should I retrain a model to handle drift?

 Key terms (quick glossary)